MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 - Make sure that the device doesn't have the following registry value: `HKLM\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\DoNotConnectToWindowsUpdateInternetLocations = 1 (REG_DWORD)`.
 If this registry value exists, it must be set to `0`.

-- Make sure that the following group policy setting is **disabled**: Computer Configuration > Administrative Templates > Windows Components > Windows Update > Do not connect to any Windows Update Internet locations.
+- Make sure that the following group policy setting is **disabled**: Computer Configuration > Administrative Templates > Windows Components > Windows Update > Don't connect to any Windows Update Internet locations.

 ## Virtual Desktop Access (VDA)